vuestorefront/vue-storefront/packages/core/docs/architecture/application-context.md

 # Application context

-Application context is an object available in the Nuxt.js application.
-This object is populated by plugins and modules registered in the `nuxt.config.js` file.
+An application context is an object available in the Nuxt.js application.

-Plugins and modules add integration-specific data to the Application context under a unique key.
+Plugins and modules registered in the `nuxt.config.js` file populate this object and add integration-specific data under a unique key.
 The Nuxt.js application later uses this information to send requests to the Server Middleware.

 ## Structure of the context